OpenVoiceOS/ovos-personal-backend/README.md

 - if override location is True, then location will be set to configured default value
 - if geolocate is True then location will be set from your ip address
+- you can set a default location per device via the [admin api]()
-- you can specify a default location per device by manually editing paired devices database (TODO - rest endpoints + minimal UI to configure this)
+- you can also set a default location per device by manually editing paired devices database

 ### Misc settings